Saanil-Khanna/Portfolio/Twitter Sentiment Analysis/README.md

 ## Acknowledgements
 The code in this repository was developed based on the principles and techniques of sentiment analysis, machine learning, and natural language processing.
 The following resources were referenced during the development process:

-NLTK Documentation
+NLTK Documentation,
-Scikit-learn Documentation
+Scikit-learn Documentation,
-Seaborn Documentation
+Seaborn Documentation,
 Python Programming Language